mancusarasa/chaindots_interview/README.md

 # Endpoints

 1. GET /api/users/: Retrieve a list of all users.
-(X)
 2. POST /api/users/: Create a new user.
-(X)
 3. GET /api/users/{id}/: Retrieve details of a specific user.
 Including number of total posts, number of total comments, followers and following.
-(X)
 4. POST /api/posts/: Create a new post.
-(X)
 5. POST /api/users/{id}/follow/{id}: Set first id user as follower of second id user.
-(X)
 6. GET /api/posts/: Retrieve a list of all posts ordered from newest to oldest from all users, with pagination and filters.
 The filters to implement are: author_id, from_date, to_date.
 None of the filters is compulsory.
-The pagination should be achieved with the following parameters: page_size (default = 20), page_number (default = 1) (X)
+The pagination should be achieved with the following parameters: page_size (default = 20), page_number (default = 1)
 7. POST /api/posts/{id}/comments/: Add a new comment to a post.
-(X)
 8. GET /api/posts/{id}/comments/: Retrieve all comments for a specific post.
-(X)
 9. GET /api/posts/{id}/: Retrieve details of a specific post with its' last three comments included and the information of its creator.
-(X)

 # How to use the API